fly-lang/fly/llvm/docs/ProgrammersManual.rst

-std::map is most useful when your keys or values are very large, if you need to iterate over the collection in sorted order, or if you need stable iterators into the map (i.e. they don't get invalidated if an insertion or deletion of another element takes place).
+std::map is most useful when your keys or values are very large, if you need to iterate over the collection in sorted order, or if you need stable iterators into the map (i.e. they don't getValue invalidated if an insertion or deletion of another element takes place).

 .. _dss_mapvector: